wearealloy/alloy-craft-template/README.md

 ---

-As for today 10/23/2018 this workflow is optimized to work with Craft CMS 3.0.27.1 (Solo Version) If there happens to be a change in craft cms folder structure, the gulpfile.js would have to be updated.
+As for 10/23/2018 this workflow is optimized to work with Craft CMS 3.0.27.1 (Solo Version) If there happens to be a change in craft cms folder structure, the gulpfile.js would have to be updated.